 What Should a Blog Look Like?

 There are some ideas for a successful blog which apply across the board though.
-What you want is an intuitive format which makes it easy for your target audience to find their way around your blog.
-You want all your posts and blog content to be easier to find, and for appropriate links to help guide people around your blog.
+What you want is an intuitive format which makes it easy for your target audience to find their way around your website.
+You want all your posts and articles to be easy to find, and for appropriate links to help guide people around your content.
 Easy access to things like an email list and opt-in forms are always extremely useful.

 Common Mistake 1: Poor Website Design